The Limits of Humour and Freedom of Expression

 Traditional Cultures Are Not Traditionalist

-Traditionalism is an ideology that regards certain past institutions as the most perfect and effective, and links them with truth.
-It is a modern ideology, first explicitly formulated in the political circles which, in nineteenth-century France, reacted against the ravages of the Revolution.
+Traditionalism is an ideology that regards certain past institutions as the most perfect and effective and links them with truth.
+It is a modern ideology, first explicitly formulated in the political circles that, in nineteenth-century France, reacted against the ravages of the Revolution.
 The concrete forms to which they appealed were those of the Ancien Régime: throne and altar.
 Since … Read more →